 Intelligama lesueurii, 'Eastern (Australian) Water Dragon'.
 Found in forests, particularly along river, in eastern Australia.
 If alarmed, they jump into water and swim away; they can rest on the bottom underwater for up to a hour and a half.
 They are also becoming common in suburbs of northern NSW and south-east Queensland, where they end up in people's pools and backyard ponds.

 This genus is centred in the rainforests of New Guinea, with 2 species also found in the rainforests in eastern Australia.
 They are medium to large lizards with long legs and head crests.
 Their eyes are large compared to other open habitat dragons of Australia perhaps due to the low light levels of their rainforest understorey habitat.
 They are difficult to spot as they perch very still in the first few metres of a rainforest trunk.
 From here they watch for prey and avoid detection by predators; if spotted, they will slowly edge around the other side of the trunk.

 Hypsilurus boydii Boyd’s ‘Forest Dragon’.
 Striking lizard.
 About 15 cm long, not including the long tail.
 Large head and large eyes.
 Spines along back, and throat.
 Has white ‘stones’ embedded on the cheeks.
 Only found in tropical rainforest in north-east Queensland.
 Can sometimes be seen on walking tracks at Mossman Gorge, Lake Barrine.

-Varanus indica, 'Mangrove Monitor', Western Pacific Monitor Lizard', (Marovoa Lagoon, Solomon Islands).
+Varanus indica, 'Mangrove Monitor', Western Pacific Monitor Lizard'.
 Large distribution from Australia, New Guinea, Solomon Islands, up to Micronesia.
 They may have been able to disperse this far due to their salt-excreting nasal glands, which only one other monitor has.

 There is only 1 species in this genus.